pranav083/100-days-of-code/cm/log_c.md

 Jan 27, 2024

-- Bath, Exercise, Gita :
+- Bath, Exercise, Gita : I did headwash
-- Coursework :
+- Coursework : Applied for TA, completed one assignment due today :( started today only was very difficult I should not repeat for starting assignment last day .... it was so difficult only because i did not studied the week before ... no more excuses !
 - Internship :
-- Lab Work :
+- Lab Work : Got research work from that team member on object detection for small objects and was working on kubernetes task as well , work load is increasing day by day as I have other research thread as well that is on uncertainity estimation... don't know how to balance between 3 !
-- People Connect :
+- People Connect : yeah sent 20 linked request to people ... , and also setup the linkedin premimum for 1 month free !
-- LeetCode :
+- LeetCode :  Tired enough ...

 Jan 28, 2024